-PUSHING OR TOWING

-(with Twin Ultramatic Transmission)
+PUSHING OR TOWING (with Ultramatic Transmission)

-Occasionally Twin Ultramatic Transmission vehicles are pushed to start the engine or, if disabled as the result of a collision, are towed into a Packard Dealer's service station.
+Occasionally Ultramatic Transmission vehicles are pushed to start the engine or, if disabled as the result of a collision, are towed into a Packard Dealer's service station.

-If it is necessary to push the car to start the engine, which sometimes is done if the battery is weak, the selector lever should be placed in the neutral position, "N," and the ignition switch turned on.
-When the car reaches a speed of 25 miles per hour, the selector lever should be moved to the triangle at left of the Drive Range position "D," at which time the engine will turn over.
+If it is necessary to push the car to start the engine, which sometimes is done if the battery is weak, the selector lever or push button should be placed in the neutral position, "N," and the ignition switch turned on.
+When the car reaches a speed of 28 miles per hour, the selector lever or push button should be moved to the high range position, "H," at which time the engine will turn over.

-A disabled vehicle may be towed on the rear wheels if the Twin Ultramatic Transmission unit is not damaged and no oil has been lost; however, the selector lever must be placed in the neutral "N" position.
-If the selector lever is in any other position, unnecessary damage may result.
+A disabled vehicle may be towed on the rear wheels if the Ultramatic Transmission unit is not damaged and no oil has been lost; however, the selector lever or push button must be placed in the neutral, "N" position.
+If the selector lever or push button is in any other position, unnecessary damage may result.
 Towing speed should be limited to 30 miles per hour and long distance towing (over 300 miles) is not recommended.

-Sometimes a collision may damage the shift linkage to the extent that the selector lever cannot be shifted to the neutral, "N", position.
-In this event, the propeller shaft should be removed or the car should be towed in with the rear wheels raised off the pavement.
-This procedure also should be followed if the transmission oil ban distorted, or when oil is lost.
+Sometimes a collision may damage the shift linkage to the extent that the selector lever or push button cannot be shifted to the neutral, "N," position.
+In this event, the propeller shaft should be removed or the ear should be towed in with the rear wheels raised off the pavement.
+This procedure also should be followed if the transmission is damaged, the transmission oil pan distorted, or when oil is lost.